This is a big question!

 Again, if it helps, make a list.
 A task that springs to mind is working with suppliers.
 You are not the person who necessarily signs the contracts for new suppliers, but you probably use them more than most, so again, take some responsibility for this relationship.

 Let your Executive know if a supplier isn’t quite working.
-If they are great, let other people in your organisation know so they can benefit too.
+If they are great, let other people in your organisation see them so they can benefit too.

 Be honest about what you are doing and where you are with tasks